GhostlyPleb/-portfolio-project-2/README.md

 ## Deployment

-- The was deployed to GitHub pages.
-The steps to deply are as follows:
+- The website was deployed to GitHub pages.
+The steps to deploy are as follows:
 - In the Github repository, navigate to the settings tab.
 - From the source section drop-down menu, select the master branch.
 - Once the master branch has been selected, the page provided the link the completed website
-- Here is the live link: https://ghostlypleb.github.io/portfolio-project-1/
+- Here is the live link: https://ghostlypleb.github.io/-portfolio-project-2

 ## Credits